 At the age of 9, Abraham Lincoln witnesses his mother being killed by a vampire, Jack Barts.
 Some 10 years later, he unsuccessfully tries to eliminate Barts but in the process makes the acquaintance of Henry Sturgess who teaches him how to fight and what is required to kill a vampire.
 The quid pro quo is that Abe will kill only those vampires that Henry directs him to.
 Abe relocates to Springfield where he gets a job as a store clerk while he studies the law and kills vampires by night.
 He also meets and eventually marries the pretty Mary Todd.
 Many years later as President of the United States, he comes to realize that vampires are fighting with the Confederate forces.
 As a result he mounts his own campaign to defeat them.Written by

 [voice-over in his journal]

 History prefers legends to men.
 It prefers nobility to brutality, soaring speeches to quiet deeds.
 History remembers the battle and forgets the blood.
-Whatever history remembers me, if it remembers me at all, it shall only remember a fraction of the truth.
-For what ever else I am, a husband, a lawyer... a President...
-I shall always think of myself as a man who struggled against darkness.
+Whatever history remembers of me, if it remembers anything at all, it shall only be a fraction of the truth.
+For whatever else I am - a husband, a lawyer, a President - I shall always think of myself as a man who struggled against darkness.